2022 Hong Kong Chief Executive election: Change of political landscape

 Carrie Lam, then Chief Secretary, assumed office as Chief Executive in 2017.
 Her tenure was marred by controversies and unpopular policies, including the scandals of her cabinet ministers.
 In 2019, the government push for amending the extradition bill spurred massive anti-government protests calling for the withdrawal of the bill, which later evolved into blanket pro-democracy protests.
-The Government partially conceded and shelved the bill after violent clashes, which failed to help comforting protestors.
+The Government partially conceded and shelved the bill after violent clashes, which failed to end the protests.

 A year later, the Hong Kong National Security Law was passed by China's central government to quell protests, followed by arrests of leading pro-democracy activists (also resulting in the dissolution of most pro-democracy political parties and organisations) and changing the electoral system.
 The changes allowed only government-defined "patriots" to rule the city, and allocated 40 legislative seats to the Election Committee (which also elects the Chief Executive), dominated by pro-Beijing members following the 2021 Hong Kong Election Committee Subsector elections.
-The number of directly-elected seats was reduced from 35 to 20.
+The number of directly elected seats was reduced from 35 to 20.
 A new vetting mechanism would also be created to vet every candidate running for the Chief Executive, the Legislative Council and the Election Committee based on the approval of the Hong Kong Committee for Safeguarding National Security according to the review by the National Security Department of the Hong Kong Police Force (HKPF) whose decision would be final and could not be appealed.
 Local organisations seen as pro-Beijing would also be able to nominate candidates to the Election Committee.
-Ex-officio seats were also increased while directly-elected seats were decreased.
+Ex-officio seats were also increased while directly elected seats were decreased.
 Before the changes, the pro-democracy camp had expected to win a majority in the legislative election.
 This was the first election after massive changes to the political landscape in Hong Kong.